What is post-apocalypse in science fiction movies about?

 Post-apocalypse and dystopia

 These two terms are often confused and generally one tends to think of post-apocalypse as a subgenre of dystopia.

 Although post-apocalypse and dystopia have a lot in common, as they both depict very scary and devastating visions of the future, there seems to be a fundamental difference between the two.

-Here's how it usually goes: sometime in the future there is a tipping point, a major disaster, which plunges a society into a state of confusion (worse case scenario), or brings an end to human civilization (worst case scenario).
+Here’s how it usually goes: sometime in the future, there is a tipping point, a major disaster, which plunges society into a state of confusion (worst-case scenario), or brings an end to human civilization (worst case scenario).

 Or, after the catastrophic event, the world descends ever deeper into chaos and disorder up to the point where no force known to men can impose any order and control.
 This is the moment where anarchy becomes the only norm, and the survivors gradually discard all notions of civilization – post-apocalyptic scenario (right-hand side of the graph).

 All these, of course, are basic guidelines and not hard and fast rules.
 There are many exceptions to this division.
 For example, highly disorganized dystopias, or dystopian societies with pockets of anarchy and lawlessness (Escape from New York, Strange Days), just as there are post-apocalyptic visions of the future which feature highly organized societies, albeit non-human (The Terminator Series, The Matrix Trilogy).